Step 5: Viewing Submission Data in the DevTools Console

 NOTE You may have to log in again to view your module in Express View.

 In the Express View Express View is how your end-user views you application.
 Express View also lets you preview your applications to test your configuration and view the styling.
-After configuring a module, click Preview in the Module Editor to interact with the module in Express View of your Employee Information module, you can see how the Columns components organize your fields.
+This is also the view your end-users will see when interacting with your application.
+After configuring a module, click Preview in the Module Builder to interact with the module in Express View. of your Employee Information module, you can see how the Columns components organize your fields.

 To test your module in Express View, try the following: